Football Northern Territory: Past Participant Clubs

-NT Australia Cup Final
+NT Australia Cup

 The male knock-out cup – now run annually with clubs from NorZone and FICA – is a single-leg knockout cup competition, first held as part of the preliminary rounds of the 2015 FFA Cup.
 It is the qualification route for the single NT federation representative for the FFA Cup, now known as the Australia Cup.

 Since 2016 the final has been played for the Cup.

 From 2015 to 2018 the winners of the NorZone and FICA met in the final; since 2019 the winners of FICA have qualified to the semi-final stage (FFA Cup preliminary Round 6).